Stadio Marcantonio Bentegodi

-Tickets can furthermore be bought through the branches of Banca Popolare di Verona, at the ticket windows of the stadium on the day before the match, and on the gate on the day of the match.
-Chievo practically never sells out.
+Tickets for Chievo matches can be bought online through Ticketone, or at the ticket windows of the stadium on the day before the match and the day of the match.
+Chievo rarely sell out.

 On the day of the match, tickets can be bought at the Hellas Verona Ticket Point at Parking A of the stadium.
-Verona’s attendances are among the highest in the Serie B, but the club hardly ever sells out.
+Identification is required to be able to buy tickets.

 Relevant Internet links